What is Population Science?

 Understanding and advancing the health, development, and wellness of residents in central and southern Illinois.

-The Office of Population Science and Policy (OPSP) at Southern Illinois University School of Medicine (SIU SOM) is a research and policy organization dedicated to improving health outcomes of the residents of central and southern Illinois.
-The Office seeks to understand the region SIU SOM serves and find optimal approaches to the prevention and treatment of disease.
+The Department of Population Science and Policy at Southern Illinois University School of Medicine (SIU SOM) is a research and policy organization dedicated to improving health outcomes of the residents of central and southern Illinois.
+The Department seeks to understand the region SIU SOM serves and find optimal approaches to the prevention and treatment of disease.

 - data acquisition and analysis to identify disease risk